2019 KOCHI INDIA [COCHIN] TRAVEL GUIDE | TOURIST SPOTS, HOTELS

 Of all the states in India, Kerala has had the most concentration of immigrants, many of which from Europe.
-And for a city that has been the gateway for Portuguese conquerors, Kochi is a home to some of Christendom’s churches.
+And for a city that has been the gateway for Portuguese conquerors, Kochi is home to some of Christendom’s churches.
 The Santa Cruz Basilica, a place of worship by the Kochi dioceses, is one of them.

 6.Kochi Fort Beach

-For a city renowned in its ports, Kochi is unsurprisingly not absent with beautiful beaches.
+For a city renowned in its ports, Kochi, India is unsurprisingly not absent with beautiful beaches.
 When everything else is becoming too monotonous or mundane, going at this beach and facing the Arabian Sea makes for a refreshing experience.
 Not only is the atmosphere in this part of Kochi distinctly different, to be able to view sandcastles and marine species could be an uncommon sight if you are not from the area.

 7.Ernakulam Mahadeva Temple

 Not many Hindu shrines along the south of India have its deities facing the West.
-In fact, the Enrakulam Mahaveda stood out from the rest as being the sole place of worship of being such.
+In fact, the Ernakulam Mahaveda stood out from the rest as being the sole place of worship of being such.
 Located at the very heart of Kochi, the Ernakulam Mahadeva is hard to miss if you are along the area.